arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 * Run a command that's provided to you in the console
 * Use the Environment tab to find a data frame and learn more about it
 * Insert a new code chunk in an R Markdown document

+This course is designed for R beginners with minimal experience and it is not an advanced course in ggplot2.
+If you have experience with ggplot2 already, you may find our "Data Visualization in ggplot2", which is more advanced, a better fit for your needs.

 **Learning Objectives**